 “I’m not sure if I made the right decision.
-There are lots of uncertainties as of the moment, and the road ahead is not clear.”
+There are many uncertainties at the moment, and the road ahead is unclear.”

 Whenever I hear somebody talking about their taking a step of faith and facing uncertainties, the image of a car travelling through a foggy highway comes to mind.